nekr0z/matebook-applet/README.md

 # matebook-applet
-System tray applet for Huawei Matebook
+System tray applet/control app for Huawei Matebook

 This simple applet is designed to make some of the proptietary Huawei PC Manager's functionality available via GUI on Linux.